 Human Papillomavirus (HPV) Detection Kit (Real-time PCR)

 Cervical cancer is one of the most common malignant tumors of female reproductive tract.
 Previous studies have shown that persistent infection and multiple infection of human papillomavirus is one of the important causes of cervical cancer.
-At present, there is still a lack of recognized effective treetment means for HPV, so early detection and early prevention of cervical HPV are the keys to block cancer.
-To establish a simple, specific and rapid etiological detection method is of great significance in cervical cancer.
+At present, there is still a lack of recognized effective treatment means for HPV, so early detection and early prevention of cervical HPV are the keys to block cancer.
+To establish a simple, specific and rapid etiological diagnosis method is of great significance in the clinical diagnosis of cervical cancer.

 - Professional: Nucleic Acid Test is the “gold standard” for Virus Detection

 - Specificity: No cross-reaction with other fusion genes.

 - Sensitivity: Limit of detection to 100 copies/reaction.